-The workshop reception will take place on Sunday, June 27th from 4 pm to 7 pm,.
+The workshop reception will take place on Sunday, June 27th from 4 pm to 7 pm.
 It will unfortunately not take place in the hotel or the workshop location, but in a different branch of the Eden Hotel.
-The map below shows where the registration will take place, as well as the location of the two hotels.
-It is within walking distance of both hotels.
-From the Rembrandt hotel, its a around 1 km, which should take about 10 minutes to walk.
+The map below shows where the registration will take place.
+From the Eden Lancaster hotel, the distance is about 1.2 km, which should take about 15 minutes to walk.
 If you are on foot, walk back in the direction that the tram from Amsterdam Central Station came from, along Plantage Middenlaan.
 You'll walk past a park, the Wertheimpark on the right side, and the Amsterdam Botanical Garden, De Hortus, on the left.
 The street you're on merges on Muiderstraat.
 Follow it until you reach a large square with a roundabout, Mr. Visserplein.
 Cross Valkenburgerstraat and Jodenbreestraat, and turn south to go past the big church.
 You're now on Waterlooplein.
 Walk along the big red brick building (this belongs to the Amsterdam Opera and Music Theatre), and continue on until you reach a bridge.
 Go across the bridge, and turn right immediately afterwards.
 Careful: the path along the water is a cycle path!
 The sidewalk is on the other side of the street.
 Follow the street along the riverside, until you see the Eden Hotel Amsterdam on the left.